PedroEllero/PedroEllero/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2024 Goals: create a new project.
+:outbox_tray: 2025 Goals: get a new job and make more projects.